Notre Dame Baseball beat IPFW 8 to 1 on Wednesday, March 21st.

 Ristano helped guide the Hawks to the conference title and automatic NCAA bid in 2007 and 2009.
 Monmouth won 30 or more games in three of his four seasons on staff, including a school-record 37 victories in 2008.
 The Hawks appeared in the 2007 Tempe Regional and 2009 Oxford Regional.

-Ristano also recruited and tutored three pitchers selected in the Major League Baseball draft, including Ryan Buch and Brett Brach, who were selected in the eighth and tenth round, respectively, in the 2009 MLB Draft.
+Ristano also recruited and tutored three pitchers selected in the Major League Baseball draft, including Ryan Buch and Brett Brach, who were selected in the eighth and 10th rounds, respectively, in the 2009 MLB Draft.
 In total, eight of his recruits eventually signed professional baseball contracts.

 Under Ristano's guidance, seven pitchers earned all-conference honors, four earned all-region honors and four more were named TPX All-Americans, including Brach, who was the 2007 NEC Pitcher of the Year.